 Last but not least, Frogg Toggs has been known to make some excellent wader pants, and put that same dedication into creating one of the best ice fishing bibs we’ve ever seen.
 You get ample storage pockets and a full-length zipper that provides full access for bathroom breaks.
 No more slipping the straps down over your shoulders.
 Speaking of straps, Frogg Toggs engineered Pilot II Bib to be stretchy and comfortable, regardless of movement.

 They didn’t hit home on the knee padding, however.
 You’ll have a thin layer of padding and a rather loose feeling around the ankles.
-When you size that up against the full waterproof shell and breathable interior, it’s give and take.
+When you size that up against the full waterproof shell and a breathable interior, it’s given and take.
 So long as you have a high-quality pair of boots to keep you insulated, your bib will do the rest.
 For more fishing apparel, check out our guide to the best Wader pants.

 Chest storage pockets

 Full zipper helps you take care of nature’ calling

 Tapered inseam for a comfortable fit

 - BrandFrogg Toggs